Toke Makinwa Dragged Into The Heated Debate On Divorce — Nigeria Today

 Toke Makinwa Dragged Into The Heated Debate On Divorce

 Fans have dragged celebrity OAP and Vlogger, Toke Makinwa into the The Heated debate on divorce which was ignited by Timi Dakolo and OAP Freeze.
 However, Toke Makinwa is not impressed by those shaming people who have or are going through marital crisis and divorce.
-The media personality said this while reacting to two Twitter users who mentioned her name while analyzing …
+The media personality said this while reacting to two Twitter …

 The post Toke Makinwa Dragged Into The Heated Debate On Divorce appeared first on INFORMATION NIGERIA.